 Obstacles to racial equity in cabaret are many: foremost, its longtime focus on the Great American Songbook and the expense of participation.
-We will present livestream performances celebrating 100 years of Black voices in cabaret, starting with three episodes of HEALING THROUGH SONG, to air in late January and early February 2021.
+We will present live-stream performances celebrating 100 years of Black voices in cabaret, starting with three episodes of HEALING THROUGH SONG, to air from MARCH 14-28, 2021.

 - In memory of Cliff Joseph, artist & activist